eduardomessias/eduardomessias.github.io/_posts/2019-05-27-learning-power-bi.md

   - Business Intelligence
 ---

-How to use Power BI and publish a simple dashboard
+Using Power BI to publish a simple dashboard

 ---